zeldaret/oot/docs/Music Macro Language.md

 **ldres** *IO*, *type*, *index*

 **Description:** Loads an audio resource into memory asynchronously.
 The type of resource is specified via *type*, where 0 is a sequence, 1 is a soundfont, and 2 is a sample bank.
 The IO parameter is used to track the status of the loading process.
 The audio subsystem will update this value to 0 once the resource has been loaded.
 Note that the IO port doesn't change this value to anything but 0 first, so it's recommended to set the IO port to a non-zero value prior to using `ldres`.

+Unlike the dedicated `ldseq` command, this does not assign the loaded sequence to a sequence player for playback.
+This was likely intended to be paired with `runseq`, since the sequence would be loaded into the pool and ready for playback immediately and wouldn't introduce any processing lag.
+Unfortunately, with the way the pools are designed, this is suboptimal and could introduce issues.

+As a best practice, if you want to do dynamic sequence changes, allocate a buffer inside your sequence and use `ldseq` to load it into the buffer and call it as a sequence function.
+If you want to change the sequence being played by another sequence player, you must use the `ldres` and `runseq` commands.

+You do not need to use this command to load sample banks or soundfonts.
+There are no commands to allow a sequence to use an arbitrary soundfont, and any soundfonts assigned to a sequence are preemptively loaded into the pool prior to the sequence player initializing.
+The engine also already handles loading sample banks and samples automatically, so there are no useful situations where you would need to use this command with sample banks.

 **Parameters:**
 * `IO` [integer: 0-7] - The IO port to use for tracking the asynchronous load status.